 There's a recipe in advertising, politics, and social movement-building sometimes called a "ladder of engagement," "consumer journey," or "path to action."
 What this behavior model and lots of other psychology research establishes is that, while every person is unique, there's a common formula for getting someone to take action on a particular subject:

-To summarize, getting enough people to do the right thing(s) on climate change requires that we better effective attention-getters, teachers, and coaches - assuming we have the right strategy in the first place for people to get behind.
+To summarize, getting enough people to do the right thing(s) on climate change requires that we be effective attention-getters, teachers, and coaches - assuming we have the right strategy in the first place for people to get behind.

 Ultimately, climate change is a collective agency problem - which means climate change is really a set of person-to-person persuasion and psychology problems.
 We have to make people understand and care.